FuelLabs/fuel-specs/specs/protocol/tx_format.md

 - `outputsCount > MAX_OUTPUTS`
 - `witnessesCount > MAX_WITNESSES`
 - No inputs are of type `InputType.Coin`
-- More than one output is of type `OutputType.Change` for any color in the input set
+- More than one output is of type `OutputType.Change` for any asset ID in the input set
-- Any output is of type `OutputType.Change` for any color not in the input set
+- Any output is of type `OutputType.Change` for any asset ID not in the input set

 When serializing a transaction, fields are serialized as follows (with inner structs serialized recursively):